cisco-ie/cisco-gnmi-python/README.md

 Methods are documented in [`gnmi/xr.py`](gnmi/xr.py).

 ## gNMI
-gRPC Network Management Interface (gNMI) is a service defining an interface for a network management system to interact with a network element.
+gRPC Network Management Interface (gNMI) is a service defining an interface for a network management system (NMS) to interact with a network element.
 It may be thought of as akin to NETCONF or other control protocols which define operations and behaviors.
 The scope of gNMI is relatively simple - it seeks to "[[define](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md)] a gRPC-based protocol for the modification and retrieval of configuration from a target device, as well as the control and generation of telemetry streams from a target device to a data collection system.
 The intention is that a single gRPC service definition can cover both configuration and telemetry - allowing a single implementation on the target, as well as a single NMS element to interact with the device via telemetry and configuration RPCs".

 gNMI is a specification developed by [OpenConfig](https://openconfig.net), an operator-driven working-group.
 It is important to note that gNMI only defines a protocol of behavior - not data models.
 This is akin to SNMP/MIBs and NETCONF/YANG.
 SNMP and NETCONF are respectively decoupled from the data itself in MIBs and YANG modules. gNMI is a control protocol, not a standardization of data.
 OpenConfig does develop standard data models as well, and does have some specialized behavior with OpenConfig originating models, but the data models themselves are out of the scope of gNMI.